 The most important step in managing health and safety risks is employing control measures to minimise or eliminate them.
 Some problems like slipping and tripping hazards can be fixed right away with cord management, cleared-off surfaces, and warning signs.
 However, issues like falls, unsafe work practices, fires, chemical contamination, disease outbreaks, and natural disasters will require more planning to resolve.

 In these cases, you’ll need to develop new work procedures and document how tasks should be performed to minimise risks.
 WorkBuddy allows you to upload safe work method statements and work health and safety manuals to guide tradespeople on the job.

-To minimise the spread of infectious diseases in a jobsite, WorkBuddy’s compliance features can instruct staff to respect social distancing, wear masks, and wash their hands frequently.
-If heavy machinery and loads pose a problem, you can use the app to establish procedures on operating equipment safely, performing regular maintenance, and practicing proper lifting technique.
+To minimise the spread of infectious diseases in a job site, WorkBuddy’s compliance features can instruct staff to respect social distancing, wear masks, and wash their hands frequently.
+If heavy machinery and loads pose a problem, you can use the app to establish procedures on operating equipment safely, performing regular maintenance, and practising proper lifting techniques.
 WorkBuddy can even provide guidelines on the appropriate safety gear workers should wear before setting out to do a job.